DominoJP/Image-Encryption-AES/README.md

 1. **File Encryption Functions**:
    - **`encryptFileAES_seq`**:
      - **Purpose**: Encrypts an entire file sequentially using the AES algorithm.
+This function reads data from an input file in chunks, encrypts each chunk block-by-block by calling `encryptBlockAES`, and writes the encrypted data to an output file.
-     - **How It Works**: This function reads data from an input file in chunks, encrypts each chunk block-by-block, and writes the encrypted data to an output file.
+                    If the last block isn’t a multiple of 16 bytes, it applies PKCS7 padding to ensure AES can be utilized.
+Additionally, it can measure execution time for performance evaluation.
      - **Steps**:
        1. **Key Expansion**: Calls the `expandKey` function to generate round keys for AES encryption.
        2. **Block Encryption**: For each chunk, it encrypts each 16-byte block by calling the `encryptBlockAES` function.